Alternatives to Fetal Bovine Serum in Cultivating Cultured Meat

 *Cost (and it’s not getting better): The prices of FBS is ridiculously high and is one of the highest relative to other components of cell based meat.
 With the limited global supply, the prices of FBS has increase 3 fold over the past years.

-*Loosely regulated market: Soaring demands coupled with a market with little regulations set form the perfect environment for exploitation.
+*Loosely regulated market: Soaring demands coupled with a market with little regulations set form the perfect environment for exploitation. - Ethical:

 *Animal Welfare: Roughly 2 million fetal calves are used in serum collection annually, totally approximately 800,000 liters of FBS produced per year (Good Food Institute).
 As aforementioned, the collection process usually happens via cardiac puncture, where a syringe is placed directly into the beating heart.
 This raises further ethical considerations, as many believe that the fetus can consciously feel pain in this scenario.